rsyncOSX/RsyncOSX_archived/README.md

 If you have installed **macOS Big Sur**, RsyncOSX is the GUI for you.
 If you have installed **macOS Monterey** or **macOS Ventura**, you can use both GUI´s in parallell.

-### External task does the job
+### External task executing rsync

-Please be aware it is an external task **not controlled** by RsyncOSX nor RsyncUI which executes the command line tool `rsync`.
+Please be aware it is an external task **not controlled** by RsyncOSX nor RsyncUI which [executes](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/RsyncProcessAsync.swift) the command line tool `rsync`.
 RsyncOSX and RsyncUI are monitoring the task for progress and termination.
 The user can abort a task at any time.
 Please let the abort to finish and cleanup properly before starting a new task.
 It might take a few seconds.
 If not the apps might become unresponsive.

 One of many advantages of utilizing `rsync` is that it can restart and continue the synchronize task from where it was aborted.